Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $320 per person.

 On the way back, spend some time browsing in the village's souvenir shops.
 Have a look at the surrounding seabed, a flat sandy expanse at low tide, where incoming tides are said to rush in as fast as a galloping horse.

-Today, travel south to the Loire Valley, where French monarchs built fancy castles to entertain their courtiers.
+Depart for the Val de Loire, the 'Garden of France' where, during the Renaissance, French monarchs built fancy castles to entertain their courtiers.

-Proceed to the Loire Valley town where the most illustrious resident of all time is not a king, but Leonardo da Vinci.
-He was 64 when he arrived in Amboise at the invitation of King François I. He was buried within the estate of Amboise's Royal Castle in 1519.
+Proceed to the Loire Valley town where the most famous resident of all time is not one of the kings who spent time there, but Leonardo da Vinci.
+The Renaissance genius was 64 when he arrived in Amboise at the invitation of King François I. He was buried within the estate of Amboise's Royal Castle in 1519.

-Visit the Clos-Lucé, the manor where Leonardo continued to work with ostinato rigore (in his own words), for the last four years of his life.
-Some forty models of Leonardo's intricate machines, recently constructed from his plans, are on display and give ample testimony to his creative genius.
-You will also watch "I, Leonardo da Vinci," an audio-visual presentation which retraces the life and work of the artist.
+At the manor where King François I spent time as a child, Leonardo da Vinci continued to work with ostinato rigore (in his own words), for the last years of his life (1516-1519).
+Some forty models of his intricate machines, recently constructed from his plans, are on display and give ample testimony to his creative genius.

 Pick up speed on the autoroute that takes you into a whole different world: the stately monuments and broad boulevards of the French capital.